patternfly/patternfly-react/CONTRIBUTING.md

 Please help in ensuring all relevant issues are closed and that any subsequent issues needed have been noted with this pull request.

+### Guidelines for React implementation from Core

+- PF-React components should demonstrate all states implemented in Core without adding any new states.
+- If a new state is introduced in PF-React, it should not be accepted by the reviewer until an issue is created explaining why this example/modification is needed in Core and PF-React.
+Tag a UX/UI designer.
+- Textual content and styles from PF-Next and PF-React should always be consistent.
+- Larger PF-React components can be broken into sub-issues and those issues should link back to the larger issue.
+- If an issue in Core will affect a component in PF-React, this issue should link to the main PF-React issue.
+- The CSS Developers and UX Designers should be tagged to review their respective PF-React issue.

 ## Becoming a Maintainer

 The documentation for becoming a maintainer has been taken from [Foreman](https://theforeman.org/handbook.html#Becomingamaintainer) and adapted for the PatternFly project.